Fabryz/twitter_streaming/README.md

 1. Clone the repository with ``git clone git://github.com/Fabryz/twitter_streaming.git``
 2. Install dependencies with ``npm install``
-3. Start the server with ``node server.js twitterUsername twitterPassword <keywords>`` where <keywords> is a list of words separated by commas as: jquery,html5,symfony2
+3. Start the server with ``node server.js twitterUsername twitterPassword <keywords>`` where <keywords> is a list of words separated by commas as: jquery,html5,symfony2.
+Wrap it on doublequotes to be able to search for a list of hashtags: "#jquery,#html5,#symfony2"
 4. Point your browser to ``YOUR_SERVER_IP:8080``

 Contribution